springernature/frontend-playbook/practices/house-style.md

 ### Progressive enhancement and browser support

 We support *all* browsers to different degrees of functionality.
 "Support" does *not* mean that everybody gets the same thing.
-Read our [graded browser support page](../practices/graded-browser-support.md) to understand our approach and where to aim your efforts.
+Read our [browser support page](../practices/graded-browser-support.md) to understand our approach and where to aim your efforts.

-Using graded browser support means that you MUST practice progressive enhancement when building sites for Springer Nature, not graceful degradation.
+Our approach to browser support means that you MUST practice progressive enhancement when building sites for Springer Nature, not graceful degradation.
 See the [progressive enhancement guide](../practices/progressive-enhancement.md) to understand what this means.

 ### Code review